alterNERDtive/ahk-joystick-focus/README.md

 Here you can set tools the script should run alongside your application.

 `tool1` to `toolX` has to be set to the full paths of the tools’ executables.
+Make sure to number these sequentially as the script will stop looking at the first number that’s not set.

 `kill` is a boolean (`True`/`False`) to tell the script whether to kill the tools again after your target application has shut down.
 If you want them to